 In Canada, and most other western countries, these drugs are readily available and are used by nearly all AIDS patients.
-These drugs, in addition to effective education and awareness regarding the disease, have helped developed nations get their HIV/AIDS epidemics under control.
-But sadly it is not like that everywhere in the world.
+These drugs, in addition to effective education and awareness regarding the disease, have helped developed nations get the HIV/AIDS epidemic under control.
+But sadly, it is not like that everywhere in the world.
 In Africa particularly, one of the world’s poorest places, AIDS remains a wildly virulent disease that is still killing millions and debilitating entire swaths of the population, mainly a result of people not being able to afford treatment.

 First, let’s get some background information on a continent most people know little about.
 Africa is made up of many nations.
-Going back to the early part of the last century most were had be operating as Italian, French, Portuguese, British, German, and Dutch colonies.
+Going back to the early part of the last century most were operating as Italian, French, Portuguese, British, German, and Dutch colonies.
 Most African nations are fairly young, on average most of the countries in Africa have received their full independence in the past 50 years.
-With newly gained independence, a struggle for political power often led to outright war.
+With newly-gained independence, a struggle for political power often led to outright war.
 Wars between countries, various ethnic groups and civil wars have plagued the continent for years.
 Many countries have changed boundaries, names, and some have even just disappeared, becoming a part of another country.
-And all this turmoil and war have left Africa extremely poor.
+All of this turmoil and war has left Africa extremely poor.
 The income of most Africans is $400-$700 a year, making it nearly impossible for a typical African with AIDS to afford proper treatment.

 With war, civil war and political unrest, many African governments have not had AIDS education and awareness high on their priority list.
-Additionally, AIDS, while affecting many people on the continent, at times doesn’t compare to the often immediate plight of millions of people in Africa suffering from famine.
+Additionally, AIDS, while affecting many people on the continent, at times doesn’t compare to the immediate plight of millions of people in Africa suffering from famine.
 Famine is a problem that has plagued the continent for years.
-Famine is a major problem in Africa, in some cases exacerbated because of some of the crops people plant like peanuts destroy the topsoil and turn the land into desert.
+Famine is a major problem in Africa, exacerbated by the crops people plant: peanuts destroy the topsoil and turn the land into desert.
 This makes it impossible to plant anything on the land again once it has been destroyed.
-The weather also effects the crops.
-In sub-Saharan Africa rain comes in monsoons, which are large storms that dump a large amount of rain.
+The weather also affects the crops; in sub-Saharan Africa, rain comes in monsoons which are large storms that dump a large amount of rain.
 And if these monsoon rains don’t come, the crops die.
 Which means that people essentially don’t eat that particular year, in that country.
 And this kills millions of people in Africa each year.
-When it occurs, this problem becomes the top priority of most African governments, and aid agencies in Africa.
+When it occurs, this problem becomes the top priority of most African governments and aid agencies in Africa.
 Which means that AIDS will most likely get worse in Africa before it gets better.

 Let’s get some background on AIDS.
 People can get AIDS in many ways.
 Some include bad blood transfusions, being injected with used needles, coming in contact with a person infected with AIDS blood, and unprotected sex.
 These lead to getting AIDS, and eventually death.
 And these are just some of the reasons why people in Africa are dying by the millions because of AIDS.

 The lack of AIDS medications in Africa is taking its toll.
-Today in six countries in southern Africa between 8% and 25% of doctors will die due to AIDS by 2005.
-And in a continent where doctors are few and far between this is an extraordinarily high number.
+Today in six countries in southern Africa, between 8 to 25 percent of doctors will die due to AIDS by 2005.
+And in a continent where doctors are few and far between, this is an extraordinarily high number.
 But, AIDS in Africa isn’t only affecting doctors.
-In seven countries in the southern cone of Africa, 80% of all deaths in young adults aged 25-45 will be because of HIV or AIDS.
-It is also estimated that in twenty years the population of some countries in Africa could drop by half.
+In seven countries in the southern cone of Africa, 80 percent of all deaths in young adults aged 25-45 will be because of HIV or AIDS.
+It is also estimated that in 20 years the population of some countries in Africa could drop by half.

-The fact is that a lot of people with AIDS in Africa are modern professionals, people like doctors, engineers, and others in the newly formed African middle class.
+The fact is that a lot of people with AIDS in Africa are modern professionals: doctors, engineers, and others in the newly-formed African middle class.
 The fact that most AIDS victims in these countries are professionals, the country’s best and brightest, is worrying many African governments.
 These people are needed to help the continent become richer, and pull these countries out of poverty.
 And without these highly skilled people many African countries will continue their circle of poverty.

 Not, everyone in Africa gets AIDS by having bad blood transfusions or by being injected with dirty needles in African hospitals.
-Most of the children in Africa who have AIDS contracted when they were born, because their mothers had AIDS when they were pregnant with their child.
+Most of the children in Africa contracted AIDS when they were born because their mothers had AIDS when they were pregnant with their child.